 Cache-Control: no-cache if the

 |Header type||Request header, Response header (response behavior is not specified and thus implementation-specific).|

 |CORS-safelisted response header||yes|

 Cache-Control: no-cache.
-Forces caches to submit the request to the origin server for validation before releasing a cached copy.
+Forces caches to submit the request to the origin server for validation before a cached copy is released.